knightweaver/cybermancy/daggerheart-mods/daggerheart-mods.md

         description: 'DAGGERHEART.GENERAL.Domain.bullet.description'
     }

-Added to the Domain list at line 720
+Added to the Domain list at line 830 (Daggerheart version 1.2.7)